Wolverine971/9takes/src/blog/enneagram/toxic-traits-relationships-warning-signs.md

 Toxic traits can appear attractive because they often represent qualities we feel we lack.
 A person who struggles with assertiveness might admire a partner's domineering behavior, mistaking it for strength.
 Someone who fears abandonment might interpret possessiveness as a sign of deep love.

-hese initial attractions, however, often mask deeper issues that can lead to relationship problems down the line.
+These initial attractions, however, often mask deeper issues that can lead to relationship problems down the line.

 So how do these traits manifest in different personality types?